API¶

 - flask_security.uia_username_mapper(identity)¶

-Used to match identity as a username.
+Used to normalize a username.
 This is a simple proxy to

 See